Right to Life New Zealand

-Right to Life New Zealand is a nationwide but Christchurch-based anti-abortion group.
+Right to Life New Zealand is a nationwide, Christchurch-based anti-abortion group.
 It broke away from the New Zealand Society for Protection of the Unborn Child (now Voice for Life) in 2000 following disagreements between the Christchurch branch spokesperson Ken Orr and the national leadership over lobbying tactics.
 Besides opposing abortion, Right to Life NZ opposes euthanasia, sex education, and specific policies around LGBT issues.

 History

 Origins

 Right to Life originated as the Christchurch branch of the New Zealand Society for the Protection of the Unborn Child (SPUC), now known as Voice for Life.
 In 2000, the Christchurch branch of SPUC was expelled from the national organisation due to disagreements between the executive of the Christchurch branch and the national organisation over lobbying tactics.
 While the Christchurch branch wanted to push for anti-abortion legislation, the national leadership wanted to wait for a strongly anti-abortion government.
 In September 2000, the Christchurch branch of SPUC formerly revamped itself as Right to Life New Zealand.